DoTheEvo/selfhosted-apps-docker/_knowledge-base/mounting_network_share_linux.md

 ### Automount version

-If the machine is just an end user PC or a notebook that moves between networks and share is not always there...  we can use automount that mounts the share only when something tries to access the path.
+If the machine is just an end user PC, notebook that moves between networks ...  we can use automount that mounts the share only when something tries to access the path.

 * **disable the mount unit** if already enabled:
   `sudo systemctl disable mnt-pool.mount`